The Sorghum Midge Tested Scheme

 The Sorghum Midge Tested Scheme - DAQ00191

 Sorghum midge (Stenodiplosis sorghicola) is a serious insect pest of grain sorghum in Australia.
 It can result not only in major damage, but also require several repeat insecticide applications during the season.
-Costs from residual losses and uncontrolled damage are estimated at being up to $10 million annually.
+Costs from residual losses and uncontrolled damage are estimated at being greater than $10 million annually.
 Management of this pest is now centred on growing midge resistant hybrids.

 Adult midge emerge in early spring and often spend several generations in Johnson grass (Sorghum halepense) before moving into sorghum crops.
 Females lay eggs into the flowering spikelets (Figure 1).
 The larvae then hatch and feed on the developing grain, preventing normal seed development.